dwyl/learn-dart/README.md

 It can be compiled to run as high performance JavaScript in web browsers, or as a native app on mobile (iOS + Android) and desktop.

-Is an object-oriented language with C-style syntax familiar to all developers who have used an Object Oriented Programming (OOP) language (e.g. `JavaScript`, `Java`, `C++`, `C#`, `Go`, etc.).
+It's an object-oriented language with C-style syntax familiar to all developers who have used an Object Oriented Programming (OOP) language (e.g. `JavaScript`, `Java`, `C++`, `C#`, `Go`, etc.).